karel-burda/function-loader/README.md

 {
     // or load DLL on Windows, or .dylib on OS X function_loader::function_loader loader{ "./shared-library.so" };
+    // function_loader supports move semantics, so we can safely do e.g. "const auto other = std::move(loader)"

     // get procedures at runtime from the shared library
     // see "demo-library.hpp" and "demo-library.cpp" in the "demo-library" directory